maestrodev/maestro_jenkins_exporter/README.md

   read: "{{name}}-user"
 ```

-To run the export/import process, simply invoke the `footman` command.
+To run the export/import process, simply invoke the `maestro_jenkins_exporter` command.
 It
 will connect to Jenkins and Maestro and import the job data.

 ## Structure